Kaveri-0911/VotingManagmentSystem/README.md

 2. Navigate to the project directory : cd Kaveri-0911

-3. Compile the Java program : javac VotingSystem.java
+3. Compile the Java program : javac VotingProcess.java

-4. Run the main class : java VotingSystem
+4. Run the main class : java VotingProcess

 ---